Time Series Alignment with Global Invariances: DTW with Global Invariances

 \subsubsection{Gradient descent}

-We first consider the optimization on the softDTW-GI loss in the case where $\mathcal{F}$ is a parametric family of functions that are differentiable with respect to their parameters.
-Optimizing on problem \eqref{opt:dtw:softdtw_gi} can be done with a gradient descent on the parameters of $f$.
-Since softDTW is smooth (contrary to DTW), this strategy can be used to compute gradients of $\text{DTW}_\gamma\text{-GI}$ \emph{w.r.t.} the parameter $\theta$ of $f_\theta$.
+We first consider the optimization on the softDTW-GI loss (\Eqref{opt:dtw:softdtw_gi}) in the case where $\mathcal{F}$ is a parametric family of functions, {here denoted $f_\theta$}, that are differentiable with respect to their parameters $\theta$.
+The optimization can be done with a gradient descent on the parameters of $f_\theta$.
+Since softDTW is smooth (contrary to DTW), this strategy can be used to compute gradients of $\text{DTW}_\gamma\text{-GI}$ \emph{w.r.t.} $\theta$.

 Complexity for this approach is driven by (i) that of a softDTW computation and (ii) that of computing $f_\theta(\mathbf{y})$.
 If we denote the latter $c_f$, overall complexity for this approach is hence $O(n_\text{iter} (T_x T_y p_x + c_f))$.
 Note that when Riemannian optimization is involved, an extra complexity term has to be added, corresponding to the cost of projecting gradients onto the considered manifold.
-This cost is $O(p_y^3)$ for example when optimization is performed on the Stiefel manifold~\cite{wen2013feasible}, which is an important case for our applications, as discussed in more details in the following.
+This cost is $O(p_y^3)$ for example when optimization is performed on the Stiefel manifold~\citep{wen2013feasible}, which is an important case for our applications, as discussed in more details in the following.

-\subsubsection{Block coordinate descent (BCD)}
+\subsubsection{Block Coordinate Descent (BCD)}

-When DTW-GI is concerned, we introduce another strategy that consists in alternating minimization over (i) the temporal alignment and (ii) the feature space transformations in Equation~\eqref{opt:dtw:dtw_gi}.
-We will refer to this strategy as Block-Coordinate Descent (BCD) in the following.
+When DTW-GI (see \Eqref{opt:dtw:dtw_gi}) is concerned, we introduce another strategy that consists in alternating minimization over (i) the temporal alignment and (ii) the feature space transformations.
+We will refer to this strategy as Block Coordinate Descent (BCD) in the following.

 Optimization over the alignment path given a fixed transformation $f$ solely consists in a DTW alignment, as described in Section~\ref{sec:dtw}.
-For a fixed alignment path, the optimization problem then becomes:
+For a fixed alignment path $\pi$, the optimization problem then becomes:

 Recall that $C$ is a matrix of squared distances, which means that the problem above is a weighted least square problem.
 Depending on $\mathcal{F}$, there can exist a closed form solution for this problem (\emph{e.g.} when $\mathcal{F}$ is the set of affine maps with no further constraints).
 Let us first note that the matrix $C$ can be rewritten as: